 1. Daily Exercise

-All types of gardening offer exercise and keep you active.
-Sedentary behaviour is one of the leading contributors to disease around the world and we spend more time sedentary than ever before.
+Gardening is a great way to keep you active.
+Sedentary behaviour is one of the leading contributors to disease around the world, and unfortunately, we spend more time sitting than ever before.
 The good news is, you don’t have to train for a marathon to stay healthy.

 Plants, like people, love sunshine.
 When you make gardening a regular activity, you’ll spend time outdoors in natural light.
 While you’ll want to avoid the hottest parts of the day and wear sun protection, spending time outdoors is good for the mind and body.